 The Bible college dropout-turned-missionary is passionate about his own people understanding Christ's love, and he wants to continue ministering in his village after he graduates this spring.

 Students Prepare to Lay Down Their Lives for the Unreached

 When Roshan becomes a missionary he will have had three years of Bible teaching and practical experience.
 The campuses, where students spend their first two years, are located on the mission field to provide regular opportunities to share Christ's love and to remind students that their goal is to reach the unreached.

-Like Roshan, each student spends their third year interning with a Gospel for Asia-supported pastor.
+Like Roshan, each student spends their third year interning with a GFA World-supported pastor.
 By the time they graduate, students understand the cost of serving Christ among the most unreached, and they are ready to lay down their lives to see their people find God's love.

 The Lord has called many other believers in South Asia to share the Good News with their own people.
-Help them answer His call at a Gospel for Asia-supported Bible college.
+Help them answer His call at a GFA World-supported Bible college.